Contents

 Key points to remember:

-- Premium bond price: The price of a premium bond is higher than its face value.
+- Premium bond price: A premium bond is higher than its face value.

 - Coupon rate: The coupon rate remains fixed throughout the bond’s life.

-- Yield to maturity: The yield to maturity of a premium bond is lower than its coupon rate due to the premium paid.
+- Yield to maturity: Due to the premium paid, the yield to maturity of a premium bond is lower than its coupon rate.

 The risks and rewards of premium bonds